 This mural is the second Art in Public Places sponsored by the Alliance and follows the popular October 2020 installation of the mural honoring Grammy Award winner Roy Orbison.

 Lead Artist Ferdine LeBlanc designed the mural celebrating Mr. Dean’s decades-long contributions to the City of Vernon.
-LeBlanc is a Project Coordinator at The Wichita Falls Alliance for Arts and Culture and a graduate of Lamar D. Fain College of Fine Arts at MSU Texas.
+LeBlanc is the Art in Public Places Project Manager at The Wichita Falls Alliance for Arts and Culture and a graduate of Lamar D. Fain College of Fine Arts at MSU Texas.
 Alliance Teaching Artist Sierra Archer is assisting with the mural installation.
 Selena Mize, lead artist for the Roy Orbison mural in Vernon, will serve as an advisor on the project.

 Wilbarger County Historical Museum